mokuda2/senioryearreflection/_posts/2023-04-04-A-Spark-of-Fire.md

 For the next half hour, I did some homework while he did some voice recordings in a different language.

-“I’ve never heard you speak that much,” I said as he and I walked out of the library to my car.
+“I’ve never heard you speak that,” I said as he and I walked out of the library to my car.

 “I haven’t spoken that much either, but you pick it back up after you speak it a little,” he said.